My Vision for Prosper

 Be Accessible

-Your council members should be easy to reach.
-I'll be available to residents—not just during campaign season, but throughout my term.
+Your council member should be easy to reach.
+I'll be available to residents throughout my term—not just during election season.

 The Stakes Are High